Lucky Guy (play): Background and composition

 Gabriel Rotello blogged about McAlary in The Huffington Post after hearing about the play.
 He noted that McAlary represented a lot of things to a lot of people, but as the first openly gay columnist, Rotello viewed McAlary unfavorably.
 According to Rotello, McAlary was an aggressive journalist who had a reputation for reporting on corrupt cops and miscreants in New York City's crack era.
 He relied heavily on police sources, hanging out with then-New York City Police Commissioner William Bratton and his mouthpiece, John Miller.
 His career was built on high-level access rather than using street sources and fact-corroboration.
-He became prominent in the public eye in Spring 1994 when a black lesbian reported that she had been raped in broad daylight in Brooklyn's Prospect Park.
-The headline on McAlary's story read "Rape Hoax the Real Crime", with a story alleging that the woman had concocted the story for political purposes such as speaking at lesbian rallies.
-At the time, New York had recently endured the Tawana Brawley rape allegations, and gaybashing was at its apex.
-The police then revealed substantial evidence in support of the story and began investigating McAlary's source.
-Two weeks later McAlary affirmed his story, and the police backed off the investigation.
-Rotello, who was then with New York Newsday, got Miller on tape confirming that McAlary was begging his police contacts to back him up.
+He became prominent in the public eye in spring 1994 when a black lesbian reported that she had been raped in broad daylight in Brooklyn's Prospect Park.
+McAlary's report, "Rape Hoax the Real Crime", alleged that the woman had concocted the story, intending to use it for political purposes such as speaking at lesbian rallies.
+New York had recently endured the Tawana Brawley rape allegations, and gaybashing was at its apex.
+The police then revealed substantial evidence in support of the woman's story and Rotello, who was then with New York Newsday, got Miller on tape saying that McAlary was begging his police contacts to back him up.
 McAlary lost credibility with the police and the gay community.
 Rotello concedes, however, that McAlary later had major success.